5.3. Appendix 3: Terminology

 5.3.5.
 Other safeguarding enquiry

-Enquiries where an adult does not meet all of the Section 42 criteria but the local authority has the power under the Care Act to undertake an enquiry where it considers it necessary and proportionate to do so.
+Enquiries where an adult does not meet all of the Section 42 criteria but the local authority has the power under the Care Act to undertake an enquiry where it considers it necessary and proportionate to do so and will promote the adult’s wellbeing and support a preventative agenda.

 5.3.6.
 Lead Enquiry Officer (LEO)